Jonathan Erickson Associate Professor of Physics and Engineering

 Ph.D. in Bioengineering - California Institute of Technology, Pasadena CA

-B.S. in Physics (cum laude) - Harvey Mudd College, Claremont CA
+B.S. in Physics - Harvey Mudd College, Claremont CA

-Research interests include plasticity and information processing in cultured neural networks, biomedical signal processing, gastrointestinal electrical activity patterns and biorobotics.
+Research interests include biomedical signal processing for gastrointestinal electrical activity patterns, and developing neural-electric interfaces for biorobotics.

 Erickson, J., Tooker, A., Tai, Y-C., and Pine, J. (2008) "The Neurochip: a parylene-based microdevice for non-invasive probing of cultured neural network connectivity at the single neuron level."
 J. Neurosci.
 Meth.
 175(1): 1-16.